ThDag/Nova/readme.md

 Psychology defines personality as a set of patterns visible in thinking, feeling, and behaving that distinguish an individual from others.
 The personality represents itself through consistent and repeatable behavior.

 ## Advantages:
+### Accessibility:
+First of all, Alice is going to help relieve barriers associated with the stigma of accessing psychological health services and geographical barriers in face-to-face counseling.
+It will provide instant information 24/7 and serve exceptionally well for those working unconventional shifts.

+Users enjoy the anonymity offered by chatbots, as they may be more likely to disclose sensitive information to a chatbot than to a human therapist (according to a recent study).